zcabrer/Defender-for-Storage-DMZ-Solution/README.md

 ### 1. Clone the sample Function App Repo

-Choose which Function App to use and download the files:
+This project includes two Function App code samples:

-- [DmzStorageFunction-CleanOnly](https://github.com/zcabrer/DmzStorageFunction-CleanOnly): Moves scanned blobs to a destination storage account that are marked as clean.
+- [DmzStorageFunction-CleanOnly](https://github.com/zcabrer/Defender-for-Storage-DMZ-Solution/tree/master/DmzStorageFunction-CleanOnly): Moves scanned blobs to a destination storage account that are marked as clean.
 Blobs marked as malicious remain in the DMZ Storage Account.
 Requires two Storage Accounts - DMZ Storage Account and Clean Storage Account.
-- [DmzStorageFunction-CleanAndMalicious](https://github.com/zcabrer/DmzStorageFunction-CleanAndMalicious): Moves scanned blobs to one of two destination storage accounts depending on the scan results.
+- [DmzStorageFunction-CleanAndMalicious](https://github.com/zcabrer/Defender-for-Storage-DMZ-Solution/tree/master/DmzStorageFunction-CleanAndMalicious): Moves scanned blobs to one of two destination storage accounts depending on the scan results.
 Requires three Storage Accounts total - DMZ Storage Account, Clean Storage Account, and Malicious Storage Account.

-Download a .zip of the function by going to **Code** -> **Download ZIP**.
+Download a .zip of this repo by going to **Code** -> **Download ZIP**.
 Extract the files to a folder on your local system.
+Choose which of the two Function App samples to use and open that folder.

 ![deployfunction-1](/images/deployfunction-1.png)

 ### 2. Update the Storage Account Name

-Open the folder with the extracted project and open the C# file.
-It will be either ```DmzStorageFunction-CleanAndMalicious.cs``` or ```DmzStorageFunction-CleanOnly.cs```.
-Open the file in a text editor like Visual Studio Code or Notepad.
+Open the folder with the extracted Function App sample (either ```DmzStorageFunction-CleanOnly``` or ```DmzStorageFunction-CleanAndMalicious```) and open the C# file (the file name will be either ```DmzStorageFunction-CleanAndMalicious.cs``` or ```DmzStorageFunction-CleanOnly.cs```).

+Open the .cs file in a text editor like Visual Studio Code or Notepad.
 Edit the Storage Account name variable/s with the name of the destination Storage Accounts.
 Save the file after making the edits.

 For example, if the Storage Account deployed for the clean blobs is **mycleanstorageaccount**, update the code: